The AUC’s electronic filing tool used to manage, search and upload application documents

 Submissions are due November 3, 2025.

-The AUC will issue the final revised Rule 024 after considering the feedback received on the draft blackline.
+The AUC has issued the final revised Rule 024 after considering the feedback received on the draft blackline.

 Emaillauren.aspden@auc.ab.ca